 I remember staying in a budget hostel in Bruges with a sign on the wall as you went upstairs to bed: “When you’re asleep, this looks like the Hilton”.
 That’s very much true of the Tune Hotel in Westminster Bridge Road.
 Or perhaps they could have said “When you’re asleep this feels like the Hilton.” [...]

-Note: the article below was published in 2011.
-We’ve since posted an up-to-date rundown of top 10 best-value London hotel afternoon teas in 2013 with lovely photos.
 This blog recently looked at London hotel afternoon teas to explore whether they are an overpriced indulgence or a value-for-money treat.
-We also listed the top 17 hotel [...]
+We also listed the top 17 hotel afternoon teas in the capital based on the in-depth anonymous inspections carried out by the UK Tea Guild.
+Today we delve deeper and compare this top 17 [...]

-{ 13 comments }
+{ 12 comments }

 Afternoon tea is a quintessentially English tradition and it’s no surprise that London hotels do a roaring trade in it.
 As of late however, its popularity has soared and according to the London Evening Standard, some hotels are now putting on six sittings of afternoon tea every day to keep up!
 But what is the [...]